Post

 When a configuration choice creeps across two variables, comment them both with the same caveat — and write that caveat next to both variables.
 Documentation in one place is documentation that drifts.

 The third Protocol is the chat client.
-We won’t use it in this post — the orchestration that calls stream(...) lands in Post 6, and the streaming-to-the-browser SSE plumbing lands in Post 7 — but defining it now serves two purposes: it shows the full set of Protocols the project leans on, and it’s the most interesting case for the abstraction itself, because Ollama and Anthropic disagree about almost everything except “stream me some tokens for an assistant turn.”
+We won’t use it in this post — the orchestration that calls stream(...) lands in Post 9, and the streaming-to-the-browser SSE plumbing lands in Post 10 — but defining it now serves two purposes.
+It shows the full set of Protocols the project leans on, and it’s the most interesting case for the abstraction itself, because Ollama and Anthropic disagree about almost everything except “stream me some tokens for an assistant turn.”

 1